Syntax Document

 }

-The for statement is used to execute a block of code repeatedly.
-In the Nature language, the for statement has three main forms: classic loop, conditional loop, and iteration loop.
+The for statement is used for loop execution of code blocks.
+The for statement in nature language has three main forms: classic loop, conditional loop and iteration loop.

 var sum = 0